leonasdev/.dotfiles/README.md

 ## Must Read
 **Please use my settings with care and at your own risk.
 Make sure you understand their effects before applying them.**

-Installation will overwrite the following config:
+Installation will overwrite the following's config:
 - Neovim
 - Fish shell
 - oh-my-posh